Grips001/collab-chaos/README.md

 ### **Host Interface**

 - **Floating Control Panel**: Glassmorphism controls that blend with the canvas background
-- **Artistic Background**: Beautiful radial gradient that persists through window resizing
+- **Artistic Background**: Beautiful radial gradient with floating dust particles that persists through window resizing
+- **Living Canvas**: Subtle animated particles drift and twinkle like dust in sunlight
 - **Join Banner**: Elegant glass card with gradient text for the shareable URL
 - **Responsive Layout**: Adapts seamlessly to different screen sizes